litecoincash-project/ring/README.md

 Hive Mining allows users to create on-chain dwarf agents who mine on their owner's behalf.

 Finally, Proof of Play allows users to play games right within the wallet.
-Their gameplay directy secures the blockchain, while earning rewards.
+Their gameplay directly secures the blockchain, while earning rewards.

 Ring features provably the widest initial distribution of a cryptocurrency ever, paying UTXOs from a total of over 30 years of blockchain history.